 SmartCast, Vizio’s proprietary smart TV platform, will jump from version 3.0 to 4.0.
 The new version promises personalization and performance upgrades for Vizio sets from 2016 and sooner.
 Here’s how to update your Vizio TV if it’s eligible.

-Though SmartCast 3.0 supported Google Assistant, Alexa and Siri, 4.0 brings an easier pairing process for Google Assistant compatible devices and Alexa compatible devices via the SmartCast mobile app.
+Though SmartCast 3.0 supported Google Assistant, Alexa and Siri, 4.0 brings an easier pairing process for the best Google Home compatible devices and best Alexa compatible devices via the SmartCast mobile app.

 The OLED and P-Series Quantum models of the Vizio 2020 TVs will also come with a new voice remote, making it possible for users to navigate content by speaking.

 All of the details above are based on Vizio’s available information.
-We anticipate Vizio will share more about its 2020 TVs before their expected spring launch.
+We anticipate Vizio will share additional details about its 2020 TVs soon, particularly the upcoming OLED models, which are slated for this fall.
 We'll be updating this page with new information as we get it, so check back regularly to stay up to date on all the new Vizio sets coming in 2020.